Email, the most flexible and universal messaging medium, continues to adapt to an evolving marketplace. Consider the stats:

 6. Replenishment emails

-Replenishment emails work well if you sell products with a limited lifecycle or that require regular service, such as filing tax returns or dental appointments.
+Replenishment emails work well if you sell products with a limited lifecycle or that require regular services, such as filing tax returns or dental appointments.
 These are opportunities to connect with customers and give them a friendly reminder.

 Trigger: end of the product lifecycle